florastack/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects

-// this is the project folder that holds all projects from machine learning cours projects
+// this is the  folder that holds all projects from machine learning cours projects